Please welcome Grant Morrison

 What brought you to Rainforest Rescue and how do you feel about the organisation?

 I moved up to the Daintree 3 years ago when I came up for a holiday and fell in love with the rainforest.
-When a opportunity became available to work for Rainforest rescue I was very excited because it will mean I could do something I am very passionate about and that is to help protect and restore this beautiful place we live in.
+When an opportunity became available to work for Rainforest rescue I was very excited because it will mean I could do something I am very passionate about and that is to help protect and restore this beautiful place we live in.

 What’s your favourite aspect of managing the rescued properties and our restoration projects?

 At the moment my favourite aspect is working with my Partner (Marine) at the nursery, watching the process from seed to trees ready to go out in the field.
 I am really looking forward to getting our trees in the ground come planting season after the Wet.
-From my experience working in Western Australia, I found that planting the trees is the most rewarding part of the job – I’m 100 percent sure it will be the same with Rainforest Rescue.
+From my experience working in Western Australia, I found that planting the trees is the most rewarding part of the job – I’m 100 per cent sure it will be the same with Rainforest Rescue.

 What are the greatest challenges you face as Land Manager?